 This Stage 1 research proposal includes a plan to publish additional case studies/series.
 Due to the large number of participants and data generated over several years, further details of the planned case studies/series are limited at this point.
-We aim to publish at least one such study/series per participant group, selecting relevant cases for closer reporting and utilizing all data types and countries, as preregistered in the current plan.
+We aim to publish at least one such study/series per participant group, selecting relevant cases for closer reporting and utilizing all data types and countries, as registered in the current plan.
+We make use of an adapted “analytic direction” approach (Sale 2022) in case selection; namely, we will maintain a team-internal list of potential directions that surface over the years, and when enough evidence accumulates for a certain direction, this will be chosen to guide a programmatic component.
 CARE guidelines (Riley et al. 2017) will be followed in reporting.
 A summary plan of each component is below.

 Programmatic component 1: treatment-seekers.
 Qualitative in-depth knowledge regarding actual treatment-seekers is scarce.
 We carried out a systematic review to map out existing case study/series publications (Supplement 6), and we found no studies with a focus on cultural diagnostic challenges.
 Therefore, our plan is to select one case from each country (South Korea, Finland, Slovakia) for a case series report with three participants.
 The goal is to select similar cases from each country, namely, all three participants will ideally represent similar age, gender, and gaming type.
 In order to have both men and women represented, we aim to write two separate case series publications based on the data, as generated by the registered procedures.
 The reports will have an explicit focus on the culture-specific contextual factors, which contributed or were related to the participants having sought treatment.
-Depending on the time of writing, we may utilize cross-sectional or longitudinal data.
+We will construct an English-language study-specific coding manual, which enables researchers to systematically code all units that relate to culture from clinical and phenomenological transcripts as well as diary data.
+All data that have been generated by the time of research (per selected case) will be coded.
+Two independent coders are used for each of the three participants—native and non-native coder—and they together negotiate agreement on the most prominent contextual factors to be reported for each case study.
+Codes and coding materials are shared.